DongzhuTan93/idrott-app/README.md

-# IMTP Strength Measurement System
+# IMTP Strength Measurement Mobile App

-A comprehensive system for measuring strength using the Isometric Mid-thigh Pull (IMTP) exercise.
-This project combines hardware sensors, microcontroller firmware, and a Flutter mobile/web application to capture, process, store, and visualize strength data.
+A comprehensive mobile application for measuring strength using the Isometric Mid-thigh Pull (IMTP) exercise.
+This project combines hardware sensors, microcontroller firmware, and a Flutter mobile application to capture, process, store, and visualize strength data.

 ## Project Overview

-This project focuses on developing a system for measuring strength using the Isometric Mid-thigh Pull (IMTP) exercise.
+This project focuses on developing a mobile app for measuring strength using the Isometric Mid-thigh Pull (IMTP) exercise.
 A load cell sensor is used to capture the force exerted during the pull.
-This data is then processed by a microcontroller, transmitted wirelessly, stored securely in a database, and finally accessed and visualized by users through a web or mobile application.
+This data is then processed by a microcontroller, transmitted wirelessly, stored securely in a database, and finally accessed and visualized by users through the mobile application.

 ## Application Home Page

 ![IMTP App Home Page](image/Imtp-app.png)

+## Key Features

+- **Real-time IoT Data Monitoring**: View sensor data from connected devices in real-time
+- **Historical Data Analysis**: Visualize performance trends over time
+- **Bluetooth Device Management**: Connect directly to nearby sensors
+- **User Authentication**: Secure login and account management
+- **Administrative Tools**: User management interface for coaches/administrators
+- **MQTT Integration**: Reliable communication protocol for IoT devices

 ## System Components